scenerystack/community/docs/reference/api/kite/Face.md

 # Face

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/kite/blob/main/js/ops/Face.ts](https://github.com/phetsims/kite/blob/main/js/ops/Face.ts) for the most up-to-date information.

 ## Overview

 A face is usually contained by an ("inner") boundary of edges, and zero or more ("outer") boundary holes on the inside.